 Day by Day

 We weave past villages and wineries on a loop ride through the foothills of the Sierra Cantabria.
 Lunch today will be a picnic followed by a Basque Txalaparta music performance.
-In the evening, you'll make your way to the picturesque hilltop village of Laguardia for a tour.
+In the evening, we'll make our way to the hilltop village of Laguardia for a tour.

 Today we change Sierras as we venture south from the Basque Country and into Rioja.
 We stop for lunch at Palacio Casafuerte in Zarratón, a medieval village known for its chapels.

-Riding in the Ribera del Duero we'll cross the Duero River a few times and venture the stretch between Valladolid and Peñafiel (where the greatest wines of the appellation are produced) before a picnic lunch of authentic paella.
-In the evening experience a private tour and tasting at the vineyard at Abadia de Retuerta.
+Riding through Ribera del Duero, we cross the Duero River and venture the stretch between Valladolid and Peñafiel (where the greatest wines of the appellation are produced) before a paella lunch.
+This evening, experience a private tour and tasting at the vineyard at Abadia de Retuerta.

 Ride past vineyards and farmers' fields to arrive at Pico Melero, a cheese factory that's been around since 1839, for a memorable lunch.
 Our final night dinner is a Michelin-star affair in the magnificent 12thC church at the hotel. ¡Salud!

 After breakfast, our driver will take us to Valladolid for connections on the high-speed train to Madrid.
 The journey time is approximately one hour.
 Adios!

 Founded in 1898, the Echaurren family has been delighting guests in this secluded mountain town for 5 generations.
 El Portal, the gastronomic restaurant under the ladle of Francis Paniego, has 2 Michelin stars.
 After the feast, retreat to your room and sleep with the windows open.
 You’ll be amazed by the silence.